Scott Wiener: Housing

-Alcohol sales until 4 AM
+Alcohol sales until 4 am

-Nationwide, 2 AM is the most common last call time, though bars in New York City can serve until 4 AM and some until 5 AM in Chicago.
-Citing the cultural and economic benefits of nightlife, Wiener proposed legislation to allow cities to extend alcohol sales in bars and restaurants to 4 AM.
+Nationwide, 2 am is the most common last call time, though bars in New York City can serve until 4 am and some until 5 am in Chicago.
+Citing the cultural and economic benefits of nightlife, Wiener proposed legislation to allow cities to extend alcohol sales in bars and restaurants to 4 am.
 Senator Mark Leno, Wiener's predecessor, had attempted to pass a similar bill.
 The bill passed the Senate with bipartisan support, but failed in the Assembly.
 Wiener reintroduced the bill the following year, this time limited to six cities whose mayors had supported the idea: San Francisco, Oakland, Los Angeles, Sacramento, West Hollywood, and Long Beach.
-The bill (SB 905) was expanded to include Palm Springs, Cathedral City and Coachella, and passed the Assembly 51-22 and the Senate 28–8.
-Governor Jerry Brown vetoed the legislation September 28, 2018 citing California Highway Patrol concerns over drunk drivers.
+The bill (SB 905) was expanded to include Palm Springs, Cathedral City and Coachella, and passed the Assembly 51–22 and the Senate 28–8.
+Governor Jerry Brown vetoed the legislation September 28, 2018, citing California Highway Patrol concerns over drunk drivers.

-Wiener's most recent bill, SB 930, would allow seven cities to serve alcohol until 4 AM under a five-year pilot program, if their city councils allow it.
+Wiener's most recent bill, SB 930, would allow seven cities to serve alcohol until 4 am under a five-year pilot program, if their city councils allow it.
 Proponents say that it would help venues still recovering from the pandemic stay in business, while opponents say that it would add to alcohol-related problems, including DUIs in cities adjacent to those allowing later last calls.

 Environment

 In January 2021, Wiener introduced SB 252, the Bear Protection Act.
 Sponsored by the Humane Society of the United States, SB 252 would ban the sport hunting of black bears, except in situations where the bears must be killed for safety reasons, protecting property, livestock, endangered species, or scientific research.
 This legislation drew immediate support from animal rights activists.
 Critics of SB 252 claim that Bear Tags (the license needed to go bear hunting) generate $1.39 million in revenue that goes towards California's wildlife agency.

+In February 2024, Wiener proposed SB 1227, one of the broadest rollbacks of the California Environmental Quality Act (CEQA) to allow most projects in downtown San Francisco to bypass the law for the next decade.
+Some critics said it would be a giveaway to developers.
+David Lewis, executive director of Save the Bay, said the plan sounded "pretty extreme".

+Vehicular speed governors

+In January 2024, Wiener proposed SB 961 that would require every passenger vehicle, truck and bus manufactured or sold in California to have speed governors starting in 2027.
+These would automatically limit the vehicle's speed to 10 mph above the legal limit.

+Artificial intelligence safety

+In February 2024, Wiener introduced the Safe and Secure Innovation for Frontier Artificial Intelligence Models Act (SB 1047) to reduce the potential risks of highly advanced frontier AI models.
+The bill also aimed to establish CalCompute, a public cloud computing cluster.
+It was eventually vetoed by Gavin Newsom.